somusz/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.
 Submit and view your tweets!

-Stack: HTML, CSS, JS, jQuery, AJAX, Node, Express and MongoDB
+Stack: HTML, SASS/CSS, JS, jQuery, AJAX, Node, Express and MongoDB

 ## Getting Started